-What is a Business Development Representative (BDR)?
+What is a Business Development Representative?

 A skilled laborer begins a project with nothing but tools and a plan.
 Over time, things begin to take shape until the job is done.

 Likewise, a business development rep needs the right tools and a good game plan.